Strawberry Russe Recipe

 What about your blowout?
-Here is a refreshed adaptation of an astonishing formula revelation from my mother’s wooden formula box.
-I don’t know where this formula originated from, however, it was one of Mom’s work of art treats.
-We should convey Charlotte to another century and refresh her with a crown of white chocolate-plunged Florida strawberries and a filling of a strawberry mousse.
+Here is a refresh adaptation of an astonishing formula revelation from my mother’s wooden formula box.
+I don’t know where this formula originates from, however, it was one of Mom’s work of art treats.
+We should convey Charlotte to another century and refresh her with a crown of white chocolate-plus Florida strawberries and a filling of a strawberry mousse.

 For the strawberries

 - 1 half quart crisp strawberries, for the garnish and serving

 - 1 container white chocolate softening wafers (I like Ghirardelli)

 - Red sugar

 - or 2 ½ teaspoons preparing powder